fpryor33/ConleyDynamics.jl/misc/joss/paper.md

 documentation accompanying [@conleydynamics], and the two recent papers [@thorpe:wanner:p24a] and [@thorpe:wanner:p24b].
 In addition, all examples in the book [@mrozek:wanner:25a] were computed using `ConleyDynamics.jl`.

-![Morse decompositions for two planar flows.
-In both cases, the underlying Lefschetz complex is a random Delaunay triangulation.
-The identified Morse sets are shown in different colors.\label{flowfig1}](flowfig1.png)

-![Morse intervals for a planar gradient flow.
-The yellow regions provide encloures for heteroclinic orbits in the system.\label{flowfig2}](flowfig2.png)

 # Acknowledgements